open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 2.35.0

+- Issue 373: Removed not null constraint on lastheartbeat column in nodes table
+- Updated `io.swagger.core.v3` versions specified to remove Jackson Databind incompatability

 ## Changes in 2.34.0